-Turn off sauté mode and add ginger, garlic, garam masala, curry powder, tomatoes, and water.
+Turn off sauté mode and add ginger, cloves, garlic, garam masala, curry powder, tomatoes, and water.

 Lock the Instant Pot lid and set the vent to sealing.
 Press the Pressure Cook button and set it to 5 minutes.
 When done, allow the pressure to release naturally, then remove the lid.

 Turn on sauté mode again and stir in the coconut milk.
 Cook for 3-5 minutes, until heated through.
 You can then turn off the Instant Pot, and add salt and additional curry powder, if necessary.
 Serve over basmati rice.